Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Evaluation

-Figure~\ref{fig:AE100} shows DRAM energy reduction for each of the three RTC variants, in comparison to standard low-power LPDDR4 DRAM.
-The figure shows two sets of plots (a,b,c, and d,e,f) that differ in \textit{data locality exploitation}, which refers to the ability of the system to cache the data read from the DRAM.
-A data locality exploitation of 100\% implies that once the data is read from DRAM, the data never leaves the CPU cache, and thus it is not read from the DRAM again during an iteration.
+\emph{Data Locality exploitation} refers to the ability of the system to cache the data read from DRAM.
+For example, a data locality exploitation of 100\% implies that once the data is read from DRAM during an iteration in a CNN layer, the data never leaves the CPU cache, and thus it is not read from the DRAM again during the same iteration.
 Similarly, a data locality exploitation of 50\% implies that the data set is read twice from the DRAM during each iteration.
 For many CNN applications, it is likely to achieve a data locality exploitation of approximately 100\%, as reported in~\cite{chen2016eyeriss}.